Exercise your gift, stay sharp, and invent until the day you die

 Design as if you’re a high old hippie bridging the human/digital experience

 If you’re in marketing, you’d better be keeping your client relevant.
 That means more than “digital first.”
 It means you have to innovate and you have to connect with customers.
 Not consumers; we’re talking about people.
 You have to take cold technology and communicate soulful charms that warm the soul.

 Create as a writer, a painter, a set designer, an actor, a bartender (same thing?)

 You get the idea; bending your talent into adjacent or closely related derivatives feeds your talent.
 Beyond that, try working within the constraints of various creative fields.
 How would a painter design a poster?
 How would a bartender improve a coaster?
 How would a dancer have done your commercial?
 If you gave a writer from the 1930's a flux capacitor, how would they design a website?

-Master a complex skill that compliments your discipline.
+Master a complex skill that compliments your discipline

-Does it engage the human experience?
+Does the work engage the human experience?

 Is the storytelling alive?

 Does it give the brand soul?